1905-1911

 Bonus: Gertie the Dinosaur flip book

-128 pages, 16 x 21 inches, $125
+128 pages, 16 x 21 inches, OUT OF PRINT

 One of the most difficult things about publishing our first Little Nemo in Slumberland volume was trying to limit the selection to only 100 Sunday pages for the Centennial edition.
 In fact, we couldn't, so we ended up with 109 pages.
 One of the best things about that book's unequivocal and unanticipated success is the opportunity to restore and reprint another volume of Splendid Sundays, a volume to include some of those other wonderful pages.